Optimal radial basis for density-based atomic representations: Theory

 It is convenient to express $\rep<\ex||A; \rho_i>$ on a basis of spherical harmonics $ Y^m_l(\hat{\bx})\equiv \rep<\bxhat||lm>$ and radial functions $R_{nl}(x) \equiv\rep<x||nl>$,

 Regardless of the choice of $\rep<x||nl>$, one can evaluate the density coefficients as a sum over neighbors

 where $\rep<nl||r; g> $ is a radial integral

 that can be computed analytically for some choices of basis, or approximated numerically and computed as a spline for each radial and angular channel pair\cite{musi+21jcp}.
-The $\sigma_\e\rightarrow 0$ limit corresponds to a $\delta$-like density, and can be evaluated as easily on any discrete basis.
+The $\sigma_\e\rightarrow 0$ limit corresponds to a $\delta$-like density, which is used in alternative implementations of the density correlation features\cite{drau19prb,bachmayr2019arxiv,shap16mms}, and can be evaluated as easily on any discrete basis.
+We discuss in the SI some considerations on the practical evaluation of density coefficients.